Killing (Super)Algebras Associated to Connections on Spinors: Background

 \subsubsection{Filtered deformations}

-Let us now consider a \(\ZZ\)-graded Lie superalgebra \(G\).
-A \emph{filtered deformation} of \(\fg\) is a filtered Lie superalgebra \(F\) for which \(\Gr F\cong G\) as \(\ZZ\)-graded Lie superalgebras algebras.
-We will justify this terminology by showing how the bracket of \(F\) can be viewed explicitly as a deformation of that of \(G\) on the same underlying vector space.
+A \emph{filtered deformation} of a $\ZZ$-graded Lie superalgebra $\fg$ is a filtered Lie superalgebra $\fgtilde$ whose associated graded superalgebra $\Gr \fgtilde$ is isomorphic to $\fg$ as a~$\ZZ$-graded Lie superalgebra.\footnote{Filtrations of Lie superalgebras are defined in Appendix~\ref{sec:filtered-superspace-superalg}; see Appendix~\ref{sec:filtered-alg} for more on filtrations and associated graded structures.} We will justify this terminology by showing how the bracket of $\fgtilde$ can be viewed explicitly as a~deformation of that of $\fg$ on the same underlying vector space.
+In parts of this work, we will also say that a filtered Lie superalgebra $\fgtilde'$ is a \emph{filtered subdeformation} of $\fg$ if there exists an embedding of $\ZZ$-graded superalgebras $\Gr\fgtilde'\hookrightarrow \fg$; that is, if $\Gr\fgtilde'\cong\fg'$ as $\ZZ$-graded superalgebras for some graded subalgebra $\fg'$ of $\fg$, although we often do not specify the subalgebra $\fg'$.